ninoseki/mihari/README.md

   mihari virustotal [IP|DOMAIN]               # VirusTotal resolutions lookup by an ip or domain mihari zoomeye [QUERY]                      # ZoomEye search by a query

+Options:
+  [--config=CONFIG]  # path to config file

 ```

 ### Cross searches

-mihari has cross search features.
+Mihari has cross search features.
 A cross search is a search across a number of services.

 You can get aggregated results by using the following commands.